 Although the insurer’s counter-claim was ultimately defeated, CDF was formed in the aftermath to defend cyclists in similar precedent-setting cases.

-CDF has led the fight for cyclists’ rights.
-These are some examples of cases CDF has been involved with:
+These are some examples of legal cases CDF has been involved with: